Image for Determining Your Insurance Needs for Power-Only Loads

 What is power only in trucking?

 It’s just what it sounds like.
 A carrier provides just the truck (the “power” unit) and a driver, but not the trailer.
-The trailer is typically supplied by the shipper, another carrier, or a third-party logistics provider.
+The trailer is typically supplied by the shipper or a third-party logistics provider.
 This type of arrangement has become more popular because of its flexibility and efficiency.

 Why are carriers choosing power-only loads?